tdulcet/AutoPrimeNet/README.md

   --force-pminus1-bounds {MIN,MID,MAX}
                         Force using the 'MIN', 'MID' or 'MAX' optimal P-1 bounds (as listed on mersenne.ca) for P-1 tests.
-For Mlucas, this will rewrite Pfactor= assignments to Pminus1=.
+For Mlucas and PrMers, this will rewrite Pfactor= assignments to Pminus1=.
 For GpuOwl, this will use a nonstandard Pfactor= format to add the bounds.
 Can be used in combination with the --force-pminus1 option.
+  --ecm-bounds-multiplier ECM_MULTIPLIER
+                        Multiply the PrimeNet server assigned ECM bounds by this multiplier.
   --convert-ll-to-prp   Convert all LL assignments to PRP.
 This is for use
                         when registering assignments.
   --convert-prp-to-ll   Convert all PRP assignments to LL.
 This is